Laura is a longtime online writer. Her articles focus on everything from sports to gardening to cooking.

 Simple to make and full of vitamin C and other nutrients, fruit smoothies are great morning options for those avoiding gluten.
 Just mix strawberries, bananas, gluten-free yogurt, and some orange juice in the blender for a delicious healthy beverage.

 Most cereals are made with oats or wheat.
-Chex Apple Cinnamon, my daughter's favorite, is made with whole grain rice and has no artificial favors or colors.
+Chex Apple Cinnamon, my daughter's favorite, is made with whole-grain rice and has no artificial flavors or colors.
 Chex cereal comes in six gluten-free varieties.
 The Apple Cinnamon is sweet-tasting, but it only has 8 grams of sugar—not bad for a kids' cereal.

 3. King Arthur's Gluten-Free Muffin Mix